-The hospitality industry has undergone a seismic transformation since 2020.
-This period of change is set to continue through 2022 and 2023, with shifts in demographics and technology, and the post-pandemic transition to a new normal all playing decisive roles.
+The hospitality industry has undergone a seismic transformation over the last years.
+This period of change is set to continue through 2023, with shifts in demographics and technology, and the post-pandemic transition to a new normal all playing decisive roles.
 As a hotel management company with clients around the world, we have seen these trends in the tourism and hospitality industry take shape and evolve.

-Join us in this guide to these current and future trends in hospitality, including what hotels can expect and how to proactively take action to future-proof their success.
+Join us in this guide to these current and future trends in hospitality, including what businesses can expect and how to proactively take action to future-proof their success.

 To maintain competitiveness, forward-thinking hospitality businesses are transitioning beyond the traditional model of merely offering “a place to stay” with the usual add-ons of breakfast and so forth.
 These traditional elements will persist, however, they will be housed within a broader focus on the overall guest experience.